 - Release sleeve — the coloured ring on the outside.
 Press it in toward the body and the collet teeth release the tube.

 When you push a tube in, it passes through the release sleeve, past the collet teeth (which grip it), and past the O-ring (which seals it).
-Under pressure, the tube gets pushed back against the collet, which bites harder — it's self-tightening in use.
+Under pressure, the tube gets pushed back against the collet, which bites harder.
+It's self-tightening in use.

-Metric tube sizes — the big four
+Metric tube sizes: the big four

 In India, metric tube dominates.
 You'll mostly deal with: